Making your campaign visible: organic reach

 Once you have identified your audience and thought about your key messages, you need to consider how to get your content in front of them.

-Most social media platforms are based around the core concept of:
+Most social media platforms are based around the following core concepts:

 - An individual user who can follow and be followed by other users to create a network of relationships.